shrysjain/fontastic-chaos/README.md

 ![Demonstration](https://github.com/shrysjain/fontastic-chaos/blob/main/assets/demonstration.png?raw=true)

-Fontastic Chaos is a playful Chrome extension that randomly changes the font size on every webpage you visit.
+Fontastic Chaos is a playful browser extension that randomly changes the font size on every webpage you visit.
 This extension was created as a fun dare from Hackclub Bug Eater.

 ## Features